gvwilson/sensibleadventures/nardica/nardica.md

 "It's okay," he said soothingly.
 "You just rebooted, that's all.
 You'll be back on your feet in no time."
-He looked up at the medic.
-"Now *take her*."

-"Yes sir."
-The medic lifted her weight out of Wales' arms and laid her on the nearest bed.
+As the medic lifted her weight out of Wales' arms, he slipped his hand into his pocket.
+"Come on," he told Iffy and Aunt Naggie.
+"Let's let them work."

 "Is she gonna be aright?"
-Aunt Naggie asked anxious as they went back the way they had come.
+Aunt Naggie asked anxiously as Wales led them back the way they had come.

 "She'll be fine.
 Her tech's a little sensitive, that's all."
+He glanced around and then took Doctor Johel's security bracelet out of his pocket, grinning like a naughty child.
+"Now, do you like heist sims?"

-He led them past the stairs and the entrance they had come in without hesitating, then down a narrower flight of stairs that ended in a blank door.
+They walked past the stairs and the entrance they had come in, stepping out of the way as people and bots hurried past.
-He knocked twice, paused, and knocked twice again, then keyed a combination into the antique number pad beside the handle and swung the door open.
+Iffy looked at every Marine,
+hoping to see Honesty,
+but they either had their visors down or weren't her.

+A side corridor brought them to a narrow flight of stairs that led down to a blank door.
+*I bet they could wipe us for this,*
+Iffy thought bleakly as Wales waved the bracelet in front of the lock.

+*Click.*
+The door opened.
 An automatic light came on to reveal two aisles lined with simple metal shelves.
 Wales' toolbox sat among the boxes and duffel bags with his bear perched on top of it.